Morrow-Yang/pku-cogmod-2026-llm-positivity-bias/AI_USAGE.md

 # AI Usage Statement

-Per the course syllabus (*Introduction to Cognitive Modeling*, Spring 2026, AI Usage Policy): this statement discloses which AI tools were used in this project, for what purposes, and to what extent.
+Per the course syllabus: this statement discloses which AI tools were used in this project, for what purposes, and to what extent.
 All AI-generated outputs were reviewed by the author, who retains full responsibility for the correctness and intellectual integrity of the submitted work.

 ## Tools used